CalArcher/top-coin/README.md

   - Cryptocurrency sites, like [CoinMarketCap](https://coinmarketcap.com/) and [CoinGecko](https://www.coingecko.com/) are great examples of websites that display a lot of dynamic data, so I modeled my idea after their sites.
 I did not want to make a copy that only displays data; I wanted there to be a separate purpose, which is why I came up with the idea to only log the top 10 performing coins of the day.

 Step 2: Server setup:
-- I began building the backend of the app, designing my own API for the project, and building its enpoints.
+- I began building the backend of the app, designing my own API for the project, and building its endpoints.
 With a custom API, I would have all the data I needed ready to use when building the frontend.
-- I set up a simple backend server, and connected to my MongoDB cluster.
+- I set up a simple backend server and connected it to my MongoDB cluster.
 From there, I set up my site routes.
-I knew I would only need get all data, post, and patch requests, so I did not make a delete route or a get specific id route.
-Next, I setup a function that would fetch data at whatever interval I specified.
-For testing, this was set at every 1 - 10 minutes to find bugs, but at the production stage, the database was completely deleted, and the interval was set to once per day.
+I knew I would only need to get all data as well as post and patch requests, so there was no need to make a delete route or a get specific ID route.
-- Note, for the first day in production, I set the server to fetch every 30 minutes just to start with a decent amount of starting data.
+- I implemented a function to fetch data at whatever interval I specified–ultimately, this interval would be set to once daily.
+For testing however, I set it to every 1 - 10 minutes to help me find bugs.
+The database created by the inconsistent fetching intervals was deleted once I took the project into the production stage.

 Step 3: React:
-- After I had the backend working as I wanted, I started laying out how I wanted my site to look in Figma.
-I only laid out a rough idea, as I intended to change the site as I went, I knew I would have problems/features come up during development that I would want to address.
+- Once the backend was working efficiently, I began planning my site layout in Figma.
+I knew that there would be unexpected problems/features that popped up during development of the frontend that I would want to address.
+Therefore, I kept this initial layout rough in preparation to change the site as I went.
-- As this was my biggest project to date, how my files were set up was not ideal for a project this size.
-I had to change my entire file structure from how I initially had it laid out, both for future scaling and best practices.
+- As this was my biggest project to date, I quickly realized that the way I set up my files was not ideal for a project of this size.
+I needed to change my entire file structure in order to optimize for future scaling as well as best practices.

 Step 4: Deployment:
 - I chose to deploy my app on Heroku.
-The main two reasons for this choice were that I had already used Heroku and was familiar with it, and because it was free and performs very well.
+The main two reasons for this choice were that I had previous experience with Heroku and was familiar with it, and because it was free and performs very well.

 <br/>